visualbuilder/filament-versionable/README.md

 php artisan vendor:publish --tag="filament-versionable-views"
 ```

-If you want more control over how the versions are stored, you may read the [Laravel Versionable Docs](https://github.com/overtrue/laravel-versionable).
+If you want more control over how the versions are stored, you may read the [Visualbuilder Versionable Docs](https://github.com/visualbuilder/versionable) (based on overtrue/laravel-versionable).

 ## Strip Tags from Diff